Fraternal Order Of Eagles

 How does Fraternal Order Of Eagles spend its money?

 Fraternal Order Of Eagles directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Fraternal Order Of Eagles tax-deductible?